aaronlearns/ActorHello-wp/README.md

 # ActorHello-wp
-The ActorHello theme fit for Wordpress
+The ActorHello theme fit for Wordpress using PHP

 My original inspiration for this template came a few years ago.
 I was a new grad from drama school and I was trying to establish an online presence.